 Rear-end car accidents can have a brutal effect on victims that suffer serious injuries.
 Often they leave people permanently injured, financially devastated, and unable to work, take care of their homes, play with their kids, or enjoy their lives like they once did.
 To make things worse, you will no doubt face the stress of dealing with your insurance company and the insurance company of the driver that hit you.
 Adverse insurance companies will often wrongfully deny claims, deny liability, and delay payments.

 Not only can the compassionate rear-end accident lawyers at Lalande Personal Injury Lawyers handle insurance claims on your behalf, but we can also hold negligent drivers accountable in court with no upfront cost to you.
-Connect with our dedicated Hamilton tailgating accident team 24/7 by calling (905) 333-8888 or reaching out online.
+Connect with our dedicated Hamilton tailgating accident team 24/7 by calling (905) 333-8888 or reaching out online by submitting a confidential contact form through our website.

 The answer, more often than not, is yes.
 Normally the person that caused the rear-end crash will be charged with careless driving under the Ontario Highway Traffic Act.
 Police officers must investigate a crash and if they believe that an Ontario driver has broken a driving law and may charge the offending driver with contravening the act.
 Remember a Court does not need to prove intent, but rather that the offending driver committed the careless act.